MetPX/sarracenia/doc/sr3.1.rst

 There is usually one post per file.

+FIXME: in version 3 does it work at all without a configuration.
 An example of an execution of  *sr_watch*  checking a file::

  sr3_watch -s sftp://stanley@mysftpserver.com/ -p /data/shared/products/foo -pb amqp://broker.com --action start